matloff/TidyverseSkeptic/README.md

 # Teaching R in a Kinder, Gentler, More Effective Manner:

-# Teach Base-R, Not Just the Tidyverse
+## Teach Base-R, Not Just the Tidyverse

-## Author:  Prof. Norm Matloff, University of California, Davis
+## Prof. Norm Matloff, University of California, Davis; January 11, 2023

-> "The KISS Principle:  Keep It Simple, Stupid"

 # Prologue